-12. An older person residing in a facility has the right to-
+12. An older person residing in a facility has, in addition to the rights he or she has in terms of the Bill of Rights or any other rights he or she may have, the right to-

-- (a) appoint a representative to act on his or her behalf; - (b) have reasonable access to assistance and visitation; - (c) keep and use personal possessions; - (d) have access to basic care; - (e) be informed about the financial status of the facility and changes in management; - (f) participate in social, religious and community activities of his or her choice; - (g) privacy; - (h) his or her own physician if he or she can afford it; and - (i) be given at least 30 days' notice of a proposed transfer or discharge.
+- (a) appoint a representative to act on his or her behalf; - (b) have reasonable access to assistance and visitation; - (c) keep and use personal possessions; - (d) have access to basic care; - (e) be informed about the financial status of the facility and changes in management; - participate in social, religious and community activities of his or her choice; 15 (f)(g) privacy: - (h) his or her own physician if he or she can afford it; and - (i) be given at least 30 days' notice of a proposed transfer or discharge.